-Thirteen standardized CPUE series (Table 2, Figure 4) were submitted to WPB for the assessment, including the Japanese (Taki et al. 2020), Taiwanese (Wang 2020), Spanish (Cartelle 2020), Portuguese (Coelho & Rosa 2020), South African (Parker & Kerwath 2020), and Indonesian (Setyadjy et al. 2020) fleets.
+Thirteen standardized CPUE series (Table 2, Figure 4) were available at the time of the assessment, including the Japanese (Matsumoto et al. 2023), Taiwanese (Wang 2023), South African (Parker & Kerwath 2020), Portuguese (Coelho & Rosa 2023), and Indonesian (Setyadjy et al. 2020) longline fleets.
 The CPUE series are included in the assessment as relative abundance indices.
+Most indices were provided up to year 2022 and the index in 2022 were not included in the current assessment.

-In each region, the Japanese CPUE series were standardised as two separate series: 1979-1993 and 1994-2018, because there were the significant differences between the two periods in terms of hooks between Floats, proportion of zero-catch sets and targeting practices (Taki et al. 2020).
+In each region, the Japanese CPUE series were standardised as two separate series: 1979-1993 and 1994-2022, because there were the significant differences between the two periods in terms of hooks between Floats, proportion of zero-catch sets and targeting practices (Matsumoto et al. 2023).
+The 1979 - 1993 index was shown to be uninformative of the stock depletion and did not have any appreciable impact on model estimates (Fu 2020), so they are not included in the current assessment.

-In each region, the Taiwanese indices were standardised for 1979 to 2019 (the index in 2019 was not used).
-In most areas, the early indices exhibited some large fluctuations, which can hardly be explained by the population dynamics.
-Some of the fishing practices for swordfish by longliners (the use of squid baits with light sticks, setting shallower at night) were widely adopted in the late 1980s, probably resulted in significant improvements in swordfish catch rates (Campbell 1998).
-Thus, the Taiwanese CPUE is also considered as two separate series: 1979-1993 and 1994-2018 in each region.
+In each region, the Taiwanese indices were standardised for 2004 to 2022.
+Catch effort data were also available in the earlier years.
+However, some of the fishing practices for swordfish by longliners (the use of squid baits with light sticks, setting shallower at night) were widely adopted in the late 1980s, probably resulted in significant improvements in swordfish catch rates (Campbell 1998).

-The Portuguese pelagic longline fishery in the Indian Ocean started in the late 1990's, targeting mainly swordfish in the southwest, also catches relatively high quantities of sharks as bycatch in certain areas and seasons (Coelho & Rosa 2020).
-The Portuguese series showed a declining trend between 2000 and 2018.
+The Portuguese pelagic longline fishery in the Indian Ocean started in the late 1990's, targeting mainly swordfish in the southwest, also catches relatively high quantities of sharks as bycatch in certain areas and seasons (Coelho et al. 2023).
+The Portuguese series showed a declining trend between 2000 and 2021 (relatively stable between and 2021.
 The index is assigned to the SW region in the assessment model.